 Being a parent involves a lot of things, such as teaching your child manners and responsibility.
 It is also essential to have fun with your child and meet his or her emotional needs.
 Your child needs a lot of attention and when you meet these needs you have a much better chance of your child growing up to be a balanced and happy person.

-Bonding with your child will not only strengthen your relationship with your child, but it will probably make you a more relaxed and patient parent too.
+Bonding with your child will not only strengthen your relationship with your child, it will also make you a more relaxed and patient parent.

 While disciplining your child is important, knowing when to relax and have fun is also vital.
 Here are some ideas for ways to bond with your child.